 This post was written in 2013, so some information may be out-of-date.
 Please be sure to check their website for the latest event details.
-For the 2016 holiday season, the holiday train display will run periodic days from November 19, 2016 to December 31, 2016.

 It’s no secret that Boo looooooooves trains.
 Big trains.
 Small trains.
 ALL trains.
 He loves them here and here and here and here and probably a dozen other places I’ve yet to blog about.
 So, we just couldn’t miss the Holiday Toy Train Display at Amato’s Toy Store in Middletown, CT!